LPN to BSN Completion Program

 The Bachelor of Science in Nursing program at Union College is approved by the Nebraska State Board of Nursing and accredited by the Commission on Collegiate Nursing Education.
-Eligible licensed practical nurses (LPN) with an active nursing license enter the Nursing Program as second-step students to complete the BSN.
+Eligible licensed practical nurses (LPN) with an active nursing license enter the Nursing Program to complete the BSN.
 Applicants with disciplinary action on their nursing licenses are not eligible for Nursing Program admission.

-Second-Step Program Admission Criteria
+BSN Completion Program Admission Criteria

 - Current licensed practical nurse (LPN) license in the United States.
 Applicants with any disciplinary action on their LPN license will not be eligible for admission.

 - Nursing Program Director Recommendation Form from the LPN Program Director.